wp-plugins/search-filter/readme.txt

 == Description ==

 Search & Filter is a simple search and filtering plugin for WordPress.
-It is essentially an advancement of the WordPress search box, adding taxonomy and post type filters to really refine your searches.
+It is essentially an advancement of the WordPress search box, adding taxonomy, post type and post date filters to really refine your searches.

-You can search by Category, Tag, Custom Taxonomy, Post Type or any combination of these easily - you can even remove the search box and simply use it as a filtering system for your posts and pages.
-Taxonomies and Post Types can be displayed as dropdown selects, checkboxes or radio buttons.
+You can search by Category, Tag, Custom Taxonomy, Post Type, Post Date or any combination of these easily - you can even remove the search box and simply use it as a filtering system for your posts and pages.
+Taxonomies and Post Types can be displayed as dropdown selects, checkboxes, radio buttons or multi selects.

 = Links =